Post By rolygate

 The three main types of ecig - an explanation

 There are three main classes of EV - an electric or electronic vaporiser, most commonly called an e-cigarette or ecig.
 These are the mini, the mid-size and the APV (or 'mod').
 Each has its advantages and disadvantages, which are outlined here.

-A mini or regular-size ecigarette (they are also called look-alikes, cigalikes, looky-likies, stick ecigs) is usually the newcomer's first choice, because these models look and feel similar to a cigarette.
+A mini or regular-size ecigarette (they are also called cigalikes, look-alikes, looky-likies, stick ecigs) is often the newcomer's first choice, because these models look and feel similar to a cigarette.
 A mini is a good way to try out the system at minimum cost.

-Most minis are auto models, meaning they work automatically without an on/off button - air pressure drop within the device operates the switch that turns on the atomiser coil.
+Most minis are auto models, meaning they work automatically without an on/off button - on inhale, the suction operates a switch that turns on the atomiser heater coil.
 Some models are manual: they have a small button near the top end of the battery.
 There are pros and cons to each type.

-Although they have a million brand names, they are all in fact models with a recognised series number that distinguishes them from others by their thread type and fit.
+Although they have hundreds of brand names, minis are based on a few model types with a recognised series number that distinguishes them from others by their thread type and fit.
 In other words a 'Whizzocig' will turn out to be a KR808 or whatever.
-If you know the model series then you can mix 'n match parts from other vendors since they will almost certainly fit - there are no proprietary models despite what the makers may claim; all have a model number.
+If you know the model series then you can mix 'n match parts from other vendors since they will almost certainly fit - there are no proprietary models despite what the makers may claim; all belong to a specific series type.
 For example, the V2Cig and V4L are KR808 models.
 Of course, individual manufacturers try to improve their own products' performance over others of the same type, and there are a multitude of ways to do this.

 These are called 1st-generation models as they were the first to be invented.
 Originally all these models used the 3-piece system, with a battery-atomizer-cartridge.
 Now about 95% use the 2-piece system of battery-cartomizer.
 A cartomizer combines the atomizer and liquid reservoir in one unit.